Skip to content

 }

-Where quote is the quote ID, amount the amount that needs to be provided, and fee_reserve the additional fee reserve that is required.
+Where quote is the quote ID, amount and unit the amount and unit that need to be provided, request the payment request from the quote request, and fee_reserve the additional fee reserve that is required.
 The mint expects Alice to include Proofs of at least total_amount = amount + fee_reserve. expiry is the Unix timestamp until which the melt quote is valid. payment_preimage is the bolt11 payment preimage in case of a successful payment.

 state is an enum string field with possible values "UNPAID", "PENDING", "PAID":